Ewood Park: The "new" Ewood

 After selling Walkersteel to British Steel Corporation for £330 million, Jack Walker decided to buy Blackburn Rovers and set about changing Ewood Park to one of the most advanced grounds in the country.
 Having gained full control of Blackburn Rovers by the end of the 1990–91 season and funded the construction of the new stand to replace the Riverside Stand three years before, Walker unveiled plans to rebuild the three other sides of Ewood Park and in June 1992 the local council plans for three new stands to be built, which would give the club an all-seater stadium with a capacity of more than 31,000.
 By February 1994, the new two-tiered Blackburn and Darwen End stands were opened with car parks situated behind both stands.
 This had involved the demolition of terraced houses in Nuttall Street and also the demolition of Fernhurst Mill.

 The ground's transformation was complete when in August 1994, the Jack Walker Stand was opened on the site of the old Nuttall Street Stand.
-The new stadium symbolised a new era for the club and was a fitting home for the soon to be champions of England.
 The new Ewood Park was officially opened in November 1995 which Blackburn Rovers marked the occasion with a 7–0 win over Nottingham Forest.